Council Operations: Council and Advisory Bodies

 The Groundfish Allocation Committee (GAC) is charged with developing options for allocating certain groundfish species among the commercial and recreational sectors and among gear groups within the commercial sector.
 The purpose of the GAC is to distribute the harvestable surplus among competing interests in a way that resolves allocation issues on a short- or long-term basis.
 The GAC is composed of voting members who sit on the Council (one representative each from the California, Oregon and Washington management agencies, NMFS, PSMFC, and the Council Chair).
 NOAA Northwest Regional Counsel provides legal advice.
 In addition, there are seven non-voting members representing the non-whiting trawl, whiting trawl, fixed gear, open access, and recreational sectors; conservation groups; and processors.

 Plan development, technical, and management teams are working groups of state, federal, tribal, and nongovernmental biologists and economists.
 Members serve indefinite terms and are selected by a vote of the Council.

 Plan Development Teams focus on the development of fishery management plans.
 This includes appraising Council fisheries and resources, working with other teams to draft fishery management plans and amendments, presenting alternative management objectives to the Council, analyzing the short- and long-term tradeoffs of management measures, helping Council and NMFS staff prepare related documents, attending public hearings, advising the Council on biological and socioeconomic impacts of fisheries management, providing information to advisory subpanels, and presenting stock assessments and analyses to the SSC for review.
-Currently only the Ecosystem Plan Development Team exists.

 Ad-hoc committees are created to serve special needs.
 Ad-hoc committees that exist now or have existed in the recent past include: